Interface FormInputBuilderApi

 If source name passed to the object's constructor is not correct, aNullOrEmptyArgumentExceptionis thrown.Example:

-paramName- Name of the user entry parameter.source- Name of the source for which the filter is set.
+paramName- Name of the input parameter.
+Use a stable camelCase identifier; this is the stored input name, not the display label.source- Name of the source for which the filter is set.
 The resolution of the source is as follows:- any

 Datamart- by typedId, sourceName, uniqueName or label - any